lonerapier/lonerapier.github.io/content/thoughts/rust.md

 - [Rust design axioms](https://smallcultfollowing.com/babysteps/blog/2023/12/07/rust-design-axioms/)
 -

-## primitives
+## Primitives

 `coercion`: coercion refers to changing types on run time to a related type. for example: converting from i16 to u16. but not from sttring to int.

 Question: how rust defines the relation about conversion from one type to another?